There are emotional and spiritual benefits of aging for men.

 If you are 50 or over: the time is now to begin your self-care protocols so that you increase your chances of living a robust, zestful, and fulfilling life.

 You can train your mind to see solutions.

-Having an increased ability to see solutions will improve your health because creative solutions are often what is needed in order to install new lifestyle choices within our typical week.
+Having an increased ability to see solutions during your aging process will improve your health because creative solutions are often what is needed in order to install new lifestyle choices within our typical week.

-There are two sobering statistics that I do believe it’s important for you to know:
+There are two sobering statistics that I believe are important for you to know:

 - there are scientists who now expect and predict cancer rates to rise 75% by the year 2030 — and other researchers are asserting that 1-in-every-3 people will, at some point in their lives, have cancer.